binbinmods/Obeliskial-Options/README.md

 | **Clone 3 Name**                    | Counterfeit | false       | What should the character in DLC slot 6 be called?                                                                                                                         |
 | **Level Past 50**                   | true        | false       | Allows characters to be raised up to rank 500.                                                                                                                             |

-Subclasses as at Wolf Wars release: mercenary, sentinel, berserker, warden, ranger, assassin, archer, minstrel, elementalist, pyromancer, loremaster, warlock, cleric, priest, voodoowitch, prophet, bandit.
+Subclasses as at Sands of Ulminin release: mercenary, sentinel, berserker, warden, ranger, assassin, archer, minstrel, elementalist, pyromancer, loremaster, warlock, cleric, priest, voodoowitch, prophet, bandit, paladin, fallen.
 If you’re already in the hero selection screen, you need to leave and re-enter it to update the clones.
 Clones do not count for events (i.e., do not get dialogue options).
 The perk selection screen will sometimes show the wrong skin in the top right, but appears to be functional.

 ## Corruption & Madness